brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/2_EventHubs/demos/0_EventHubs_MDR.md

         - Use the connection string to configure your application to send events to the event hub.
         - You can use SDKs like Azure SDK for .NET, Java, Python, etc., to send events.
     2. **Monitor and Analyze**:
-        - In the Azure portal, go to your event hub and click on "Metrics" to monitor incoming events and throughput.
+        - In the Azure portal, go to your event hub and click on `Metrics` to monitor incoming events and throughput.
         - Use Azure Stream Analytics, Azure Functions, or other services to process and analyze the event data.

 ## Example of how to setup Azure activity logs to an MDR solution